itsthomasandstuff/R-code-for-breast-cancer/README.md

 The study was undertaken as part of the Youreka Canada 2024 program, in which highschool and cégep students from across Canada were called to conduct their own studies and present them via scientific posters and manuscripts.

-This paper was the winner of the 2024 Youreka National Symposium!
+The study was the winner of the 2024 Youreka National Symposium!